 In the previous section, we looked at the ranking and score of the DPE Index and its four sub-indices in the chosen countries (Belgium) and the comparator countries (Netherlands and Luxembourg).
 Szerb et al. (2022) accentuate that a healthy digital entrepreneurship economy necessitates balancing digital and entrepreneurial elements.
-The DPE Index's pillar-based analysis allows us to clarify our concepts of the digital entrepreneurship ecosystem and the platform-based economy and to analyse and compare Belgium's position in the DPE Index 2020 (digital entrepreneurship ecosystem) for Belgium is presented in Table 4.
+The DPE Index's pillar-based analysis allows us to clarify our concepts of the digital entrepreneurship ecosystem and the platformbased economy and to analyse and compare Belgium's position in the DPE Index 2020 in more detail.
+The comprehensive profile of the DPE Index 2020 (digital entrepreneurship ecosystem) for Belgium is presented in Table 4.
 This complete profile consists of scores for digital and entrepreneurship ecosystems (two variables), twelve pillars, four sub-indices, and the DPE Index 2020.